New Orleans Saints vs. Carolina Panthers NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - At home, as 6.5-point favorites or more, the Saints are winless ATS (0-2).

-- Away from home, Carolina is 3-4 overall and 3-4 against the spread.
+- Carolina is 3-4 against the spread, and 3-4 overall, away from home.

-- The Panthers are unbeaten ATS (1-0) as 6.5-point underdogs or more on the road.
+- The Panthers are unbeaten ATS (1-0) as 6.5-point underdogs or more away from home.

 Powered by Data Skrive.